-How can internal communication help a company to fly through a period of turbulence?
+How can an employee crisis communication platform help a company to fly through a period of turbulence?
 Gloria Lombardi speaks with author and adviser Paul Barton.

 “When your organisation is facing the worst, you need to be at your best.”
 Paul Barton